Pivotal Platform v2.8 Feature Highlights

 This allows you to forward logs and metrics for all apps in your foundation without configuring syslog drains for each app individually.

-For more information about enabling an aggregate log and metric drain for your foundation, see the Configure System Logging section of the Configuring PAS topic.
+For more information about enabling an aggregate log and metric drain for your foundation, see Configure System Logging in Configuring PAS.

 For Spring Cloud Services (SCS) instances, Apps Manager shows the current status of the SCS Config Server on the service instance detail page.
 You can also use Apps Manager to trigger the Config Server to update app configurations.